ericwhyne/open-catalog-generator/README.md

 convert_non_ascii_chars.py
 =========================
+Prerequesites - Cygwin installation includes the following packages: json, re, sys, unicodedata, binascii, chardet.
+If these packages are not installed, install them through Cygwin setup executable.
 Steps for converting/removing non-ascii characters from json files:

 1. In the "darpa_open_catalog" directory, record the name of the file(s) that include non-ascii characters in order to use them as parameters in the script.